BLCM/bl3mods/Aaron0000/Balands/README.md

 Torgue Cross-Promotion - No change.

-Stainless Steel Bear - Increased Iron Bear Damage per point to 6%.
+Stainless Steel Bear - Increased Iron Bear damage per point to 6%.

 Pull the Holy Pin - No change.